HumanSignal/label-studio/docs/source/guide/ml.md

 }
 ```

-If you want to **get all predictions** for all dataset tasks, the recommended way is to call [Task patch from Label Studio API](https://api.labelstud.io/#operation/tasks_partial_update) with `"predictions": [...]` field on the ML backend side for the each just generated prediction.
-Label Studio doesn't use background workers and the http request while retrieving predictions could be broken by timeout.
+If you want to **get all predictions** for all tasks in a dataset, make a [PATCH call to the tasks endpoint of the Label Studio API](https://api.labelstud.io/#operation/tasks_partial_update) with `"predictions": [...]` field on the ML backend side for each generated prediction.
+Note that for a large dataset, the HTTP request to retrieve predictions might be interrupted by a timeout.

 ## Delete predictions

-If you want to delete all predictions from Label Studio, you can do it
+If you want to delete all predictions from Label Studio, you can do it using the UI or the API:
-* via Data manager actions (select tasks => "Delete predictions")
+- For a specific project, select the tasks that you want to delete predictions for and select **Delete predictions** from the drop-down menu.
-* or API
+- Using the API, run the following from the command line to delete the predictions for a specific project ID:
 ```
 curl -H 'Authorization: Token <user-token-from-account-page>' -X POST \ "http://localhost:8080/api/dm/actions?id=delete_tasks_predictions&project=<id>"